- 2-1/3 cups boiling water

 - 2 teaspoons salt

 - In a large bowl, pour boiling water over oats.
 Stir in butter and molasses.
 Let stand until mixture cools to 120°-130°, stirring occasionally.

 - In another bowl, combine 3-1/2 cups flour, yeast and salt.
 Beat in oat mixture until blended.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
-Place in two greased 9-in. x 5-in. loaf pans.
+Place in two greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.

-- Bake at 375° for 35-40 minutes or until golden brown.
+- Meanwhile, preheat oven to 375°.
+Bake 35-40 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Yield: 2 loaves (16 slices each).

 Sort By :

 "This bread turns out perfect every time I make it.
 It is amazing and I have made and recommended it several times to friends and family. i add a scant 1/2 c cracked wheat to the oatmeal and boiling water.
 It is so delicious!
 You cannot eat just one piece!"